prashik24/Flipkart-Clone/Readme.md

-hii everhoo yone  hello bdjdj ello h ello everyone how arre you guys  how are you all tell me how are you guys  hello eveyone how are you gusys  hello  hello gu hii hhow are you guys helloe  hellow  hienwwmdnsn hello ds  czs xza helllo why he'll hey.  helloe md wkdmnw kdmskfmdekfmd skl welcome everyone how are you guys hiile hek hello everyone ko san hii is everything fine between you both ?? bolo na b heemwndmwdhai wndjsndsmdnd why how are y is everything is fin hello uijnjk nnen ,  hello  everyone be hello bolom uello
+hii everhoo yone  hello bdjdj ello h ello everyone how arre you guys  how are you all tell me how are you guys  hello eveyone how are you gusys  hello  hello gu hii hhow are you guys helloe  hellow  hienwwmdnsn hello ds  czs xza helllo why he'll hey.  helloe md wkdmnw kdmskfmdekfmd skl hello everyone welcome everyone how are you guys hiile hek hello everyone ko san hii is everything fine between you both ?? bolo na b heemwndmwdhai wndjsndsmdnd why how are y is everything is fin hello uijnjk nnen ,  hello  everyone be hello bolom uello